Working toward the same goals together, striving to keep innovating veterinary medicine, revolutionizing care, and showing their hometown heart!

 Ashley has been working in the veterinary field for over 10 years and played many roles from Kennel Attendant to Assistant to Customer Service Representative.
 “I am the mother of two of the most awesome girls ever, Hayley & Kennedi, you are my biggest achievement!!!!”.
 Ashley is also proud that her care for animals lives on in her children as they both go above and beyond for Ashley's grand puppies Oakley, Lily, & Bronco Benjamin.
 Ashley is our office prankster and has quite the green thumb!
 When at home she loves being with her hubba Brandon, spending time with her girls & grand dogs, and doing anything outdoors.

-Cassie may be the youngest member of our group but don’t underestimate this team member.
-She graduated from River Mill Academy in 2018 and then starting building her skills to enter into the veterinary field.
+Cassie graduated from River Mill Academy in 2018 and then starting building her skills to enter into the veterinary field.
 “I chose to work in this field because my passion has always been animals and I want to be able to help them in some way.”
 Cassie enjoys being part of the Phoenix Animal Hospital team she states “I am proud of the fact that I care for others so deeply, I feel like it helps me excel in the field I am in”.
-Cassie considers herself a meat and potatoes kinda girl.
-She enjoys making a hearty home-cooked meal especially ribs, baked chicken, any kind of pasta followed by a sweet treat.
+Cassie considers herself a meat and potato’s kinda girl.
+She enjoys making a hearty home cooked meal especially ribs, baked chicken, any kind of pasta followed by a sweat treat.
 Her co-workers wouldn’t mind if she brought us one of her delicious apple pies!
-Her pride and joy is her baby boy Blaze the Catahoula, to put it in her own words “He is just perfect”.
+Her pride and joy is her baby girl Lydia and a German Shepherd named Kiwi.

 Ever since she was a young girl growing up on a beef farm in Snow Camp, Alexis always knew she wanted to be a veterinarian.
 Though this dream didn’t come to pass, life placed her in the right place at the right time and she couldn’t be happier how it turned out.
 Her veterinary experience all started in 2012 at a Large & Small Animal Vet.
 “I applied for a technician assistant position at Tri County Vet and received the job.
 I was happy working as many hours as they could give me so I could pay for undergrad.
 At the time, I was living at home with my family and commuted an hour each way to college every day.
 I am proud of working 30+ hour weeks while going to school full time, this allowed me to graduate debt-free from NC A&T State University with a Bachelors Degree Majoring in Agriculture Education & Minoring in Animal Sciences.
 Tri County Vet holds such a special place in my heart because it was the first job where I felt I could be me and co-workers felt like family (Shout-out to my TCVS fam!).”
 During that time Alexis was also working alongside her soon to be husband, Cory.
 “When we were working together everything seemed to just click, so when the time came to buy his own practice in 2015, he asked me to come along.
-Now I assume the role as Practice Manager here at Phoenix Animal Hospital.
-I am actively working towards my Certified Veterinary Practice Management (CVPM) certification.
+Now I assume the role as Practice Manager here at Phoenix Animal Hospital".
+Alexis also earned her Certified Veterinary Practice Management (CVPM) certification, which is the highest level of credential for veterinary practice mangers.
 Working behind a desk is hard some days because I really miss the client/patient interaction, but I get my chances to fill in when things get a little crazy or if someone is out of the office.”
-When away you can find Alexis outside in her garden, in her kitchen whipping up a meal that would make her “Mawmaw” proud or playing some 1960’s country on the guitar.
-Even though she and her husband are always together at work and at home, spending time with him is still her favorite thing.
+When away you can find Alexis with her son Kit, outside in her garden, in her kitchen whipping up a meal that would make her “Mawmaw” proud, or playing some 1960’s country on the guitar.
+Even though she and her husband are always together at work and at home, spending time with their little family is still her favorite thing.
 They have two tenants that pay no rent: adopted kitties Clarice AKA Puddie/Kahleesi & Rosie AKA Fluffy-Puddie/Floof/Floofy/Floofer.